20 Reasons Maui Is the Best Hawaiian Island

 Chill out in Paia

 A funky beach town at the start of the road to Hana, Paia is where surfers, beachgoers, and windsurfers from nearby Hoʻokipa Beach go to relax after hitting the waves.
 The former sugarcane enclave is now the coolest town in Hawaii, where you’ll find colorful independent boutiques, laid-back coffee shops, and plenty of ono (tasty) spots to enjoy a relaxed bite to eat.
+While you’re planning, be sure to avoid the 10 little travel mistakes that make your vacation unnecessarily stressful.

 Cool off under an ancient banyan tree